cncf/glossary/content/en/contribute/_index.md

 ![assigning a term](/images/how-to/howto-04.png)

-Once you select a term to work on, write a comment in the issue.
+Once you select a term to work on, comment on the issue.

 ![Claiming an issue](/images/how-to/claiming-an-issue.png)